wombleton/gitlaw-nz/acts/C/Cadastral Survey Act 2002.md

 *   In this Act, unless the context otherwise requires,---

+    _applicable auditing and assurance standard_ has the same meaning as in [section 5][89] of the Financial Reporting Act 2013

     _Board_ means the Cadastral Surveyors Licensing Board of New Zealand established by [section 10][15]

     _cadastral survey_ means the determination and description of the spatial extent (including boundaries) of interests under a tenure system